 Drag the formula to all the cells or select all the cells or hit CTRL + D to apply the formula to all the cells.

-You can see in the illustration above that, values obtained in column B are right aligned.
-Which means that these are the values stored as numeric values in that column.
+You can see in the illustration above that values obtained in column B are right-aligned.
+This means that these are the values stored as numeric values in that column.

-In this way, you can use a combination of VALUE and LEFT function to force the output to be numeric.
+In this way, you can use a combination of VALUE and LEFT functions to force the output to be numeric.